galczo5/open-midi-controller/README.md

 # Open Midi Controller
 Open source firmware for 6 button midi controller based on arduino.
-It's fully configurable and don't need computer connection.
-Build you own midi controller and save a lot of money.
+It's fully configurable and doesn't need a computer connection.
+Build your own midi controller and save a lot of money.

 # Features

 Most important features:

-* 6 buttons, each can be assigned to two actions.
-First action is triggered on footswitch click, second one is triggered when switch is pressed for more than 1 second.
+* 6 buttons, each can be assigned to three actions.
+The first action is triggered on footswitch click.
+The second one is triggered when the switch is pressed for more than 1 second.
+The last one is triggered on double click.
 * LCD status screen
-* Configurable without computer connection
+* Configurable without a computer connection
 * Supported midi commands: Note, CC - send one value, CC - toggle two values
 * Five "pages" of configuration.
-You can assign action to footswitch and toggle between five different configurations
+You can assign an action to footswitch and toggle between five different configurations
-* Working with USB MIDI using serial port.
+* Working with USB MIDI using the serial port.
 You'll need to use additional software like [Hairless Midi](https://projectgus.github.io/hairless-midiserial/), [ttymidi](https://github.com/cjbarnes18/ttymidi) or [SerialMidiBridge](https://github.com/RuudMulder/SerialMidiBridge) to control your DAW or plugins.
-Just set port and baudrate of 115200 and it should work.
+Just set port and baudrate of 115200.

-It's easy to calculate that with 6 footswitches, 2 actions for each footswitch and 5 possible configuration pages allows you to assing 60 different commands!
-Thats a lot.
+It's easy to calculate that with 6 footswitches, 2 actions for each footswitch and 5 possible configuration pages allow you to configure 60 different commands!
+That's a lot.

-Features comming soon:
-* Double click support
+Planned features:
 * Momentary page change

 # Build cost
-Cost of parts if you decide to order them in popular Chinese store.
+Cost of parts if you decide to order them in the popular Chinese store.

 | Part | Cost |
 | ---- | ---- |